 Various schemes of KSFE that offers financial assistance such as loans or advances can only be availed against the security provided by the customer.
 Security is defined as, “anything, such as salary recovery undertaking, landed property, deposit receipt etc., that is deposited or pledged as a guarantee for the fulfillment of an undertaking regarding the repayment of an advance, along with interest thereon, to be forfeited in case of default”.
 The various types of securities accepted by the KSFE for its different schemes are the following:

 Personal security is accepted for future liability upto Rs.12-lakhs.
-Employees of Central/ State/ Quasi-Government Departments/ Undertakings, employees of Government / Aided schools/ Plus two schools, colleges and employees of Nationalised/ Scheduled Banks and certain Co-operative institutions are generally accepted as sureties by the Company for its various schemes.
+Employees of Central/ State/ Quasi-Government Departments/ Undertakings, employees of Government / Aided schools/ Plus two schools, colleges and employees of Nationalised/ Scheduled Banks and certain Co-operative institutions are generally accepted (Conditions apply) as sureties by the Company for its various schemes.

 1. SALARY AND MINIMUM SALARY

 a) “salary” for this purpose include Basic pay plus D.A.
 (Dearness Allowance) and adhoc DA/increase and P.P (Personal Pay), if any.

 Only full-time permanent employees who are drawing a minimum net-salary of Rs.5000/- will be accepted as sureties/guarantors.